I have been blogging for a long time now and during that time, I’ve had many different styles of content planning.

 Decide what promotions or launches you want to run.
 Then, assign dates to them.

-In my case, let’s say I decided I want to run a membership special to The Lab for a week in October.
+In my case, let’s say I decided I want to run a membership special offer for a week in October.
 I would sit down in advance and decide which week it is going to be.
 I would list the dates.
 And, I would repeat that process for any other promotion or general campaign I intend to run.

 This simple exercise can already be eye-opening for many people, because you’re actually being forced to orchestrate structured promotions for things – even if they’re affiliate products.
 And, guess what – that’s how you make money. 🙂